DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/lectures/week-4/binaural-recording/_index.md

 ![](KEMAR.Back.gif)

 {{% note %}}
 Some of the best binaural recordings are those made by Richard Duda at San Jose State University in California, in his lab equipped with a Kemar artificial head.
-The Kemar includes a modelled torso, and accurate pinnae.
+The Kemar includes a modelled torso and accurate pinnae.

 {{%/ note %}}